pjworsley/capyle/README.md

 ![CAPyLE Screenshot on macOS](http://pjworsley.github.io/capyle/sample.png)

 ## Installation
-The installation guide can be found on the (CAPyLE webpages)[http://pjworsley.github.io/capyle/installationguide.html]
+The installation guide can be found on the [CAPyLE webpages](http://pjworsley.github.io/capyle/installationguide.html)

 ## Usage
-Detailed usage can be found on the (CAPyLE webpages)[http://pjworsley.github.io/capyle/].
+Detailed usage can be found on the [CAPyLE webpages](http://pjworsley.github.io/capyle/).

 See below for a quickstart guide: